×

 • Many of the top rankings legal websites in the most competitive markets rely on paid links

-• If you do decide to buy links, you should consult with an experienced SEO professional before buying to ensure that you maximize benefit and minimize risk
+• If you do decide to buy links, you should consult with experienced law firm SEO professionals before buying to ensure that you maximize benefit and minimize risk

 Matt Green Hi, I'm Matt.
 I am the Chief Strategy Officer here at Juris Digital.
 I love SEO, content marketing, and brand development, and I am so grateful that my job is to help exceptional lawyers deploy these marketing tools to help more people.
 If you have specific topics you'd like to discuss with me, please feel free to email me.